theaccordance/dispatchly/src/README.md

 GITHUB_OWNER
 : The organization or user which the dispatch event will be published to.
-: For a Github URL of `https://github.com/KazooHR/kazoo-web/` the value would be `KazooHR`
+: For a Github URL of `https://github.com/theaccordance/dispatchly/` the value would be `theaccordance`

 GITHUB_REPO
 : The name of the repository
-: For a Github URL of `https://github.com/KazooHR/kazoo-web/` the value would be `kazoo-web`
+: For a Github URL of `https://github.com/theaccordance/dispatchly/` the value would be `dispatchly`

 GITHUB_WORKFLOW_FILENAME
-: The filename of the Github Action you wish to trigger : For a workflow file found at `/.github/workflows/lokalise-download.yml` the value would be `lokalise-download.yml`
+: The filename of the Github Action you wish to trigger : For a workflow file found at `/.github/workflows/download-translations.yml` the value would be `download-translations.yml`

 GITHUB_BASE_BRANCH
 : The base branch of the repo, required to trigger an action workflow